Extra Simple to Make Bread Jesus Ate Recipe

 Instructions

-• Combine all ingredients to form the Jesus bread dough
+• Combine all ingredients in a bowl to form the dough.

-• Divide the dough into 8 small balls by hand.
+• Divide into 8 small balls and flatten them into thin rounds.

 Tips